Criminal justice: Corrections and rehabilitation

 There are numerous other forms of punishment which are commonly used in conjunction with or in place of prison terms.
 Monetary fines are one of the oldest forms of punishment still used today.
 These fines may be paid to the state or to the victims as a form of reparation.
-Probation and house arrest are also sanctions which seek to limit a person's mobility and his or her opportunities to commit crimes without actually placing them in a prison setting.
+Probation and house arrest are also sanctions which seek to limit a person's mobility and their opportunities to commit crimes without actually placing them in a prison setting.
 Furthermore, many jurisdictions may require some form of public or community service as a form of reparations for lesser offenses.
 In Corrections, the department ensures court-ordered, pre-sentence chemical dependency assessments, related Drug Offender Sentencing Alternative specific examinations and treatment will occur for offenders sentenced to Drug Offender Sentencing Alternative in compliance with RCW 9.94A.660.

 Execution or capital punishment is still used around the world.
 Its use is one of the most heavily debated aspects of the criminal justice system.
 Some societies are willing to use executions as a form of political control, or for relatively minor misdeeds.
 Other societies reserve execution for only the most sinister and brutal offenses.
 Others still have discontinued the practice entirely, accepting the use of execution to be excessively cruel and/or irreversible in case of an erroneous conviction.

-Academic discipline
+Theories of criminal justice

 The functional study of criminal justice is at times distinct from criminology, which involves the study of crime as a social phenomenon, causes of crime, criminal behavior, and other aspects of crime; although in most cases today, criminal justice as a field of study is used as a synonym for criminology and the sociology of law.
 It emerged as an academic discipline in the 1920s, beginning with Berkeley police chief August Vollmer who established a criminal justice program at the University of California, Berkeley in 1916.
 Vollmer's work was carried on by his student, O.W.
 Wilson, who led efforts to professionalize policing and reduce corruption.
 Other programs were established in the United States at Indiana University, Michigan State University, San Jose State University, and the University of Washington.
 As of 1950, criminal justice students were estimated to number less than 1,000.
 Until the 1960s, the primary focus of criminal justice in the United States was on policing and police science.

 Throughout the 1960s and 1970s, crime rates soared and social issues took center stage in the public eye.
 A number of new laws and studies focused federal resources on researching new approaches to crime control.
 The Warren Court (the Supreme Court under Chief Justice Earl Warren), issued a series of rulings which redefined citizen's rights and substantially altered the powers and responsibilities of police and the courts.
 The Civil Rights Era offered significant legal and ethical challenges to the status quo.